clanrbr/hackerrank/Java/Common Child/README.md

 Common Child
 =============

-Given two strings  and  of equal length, what's the longest string () that can be constructed such that it is a child of both?
+Given two strings  and  of equal length, what's the longest string (S) that can be constructed such that it is a child of both?

-A string  is said to be a child of a string  if  can be formed by deleting 0 or more characters from .
+A string x is said to be a child of a string y if x can be formed by deleting 0 or more characters from y.

 For example, ABCD and ABDC has two children with maximum length 3, ABC and ABD.
 Note that we will not consider ABCD as a common child because C doesn't occur before D in the second string.